lamanhub/lamanjs-docs/docs/getting-started.md

 ## File Structure

-Assuming you chose to scaffold the VitePress project in `./my-web`, the generated file structure should look like this:
+Assuming you chose to scaffold the Laman.js project in `./my-web`, the generated file structure should look like this:

 ```
 my-web